ahmad-techie/ahmad-techie/README.md

 ## Hi 👋, I'm Ahmad

 ## About Me
-I am a passionate Java Programmer and QA Automation Engineer with a keen interest in technology.
+I am a passionate Java Programmer with a keen interest in technology.
 As a dedicated professional, I thrive on solving complex problems through code and ensuring the quality of software through effective QA Automation Testing.

 ## My Expertise
 - **Java Programming:** Proficient in crafting robust and scalable solutions using Java.